xiix0/scam/README.md

-You will have good luck and overcome many hardships.
+You will become rich and famous unless you don't.